-Emotional stress can sometimes trigger asthma attacks.
-And coping with a long-term(chronic)
+Emotional stress can trigger asthma attacks.
+And coping with asthma can cause stress

 for you and your family.
 A mental healthcare provider can help you and your family

 cope with this stress.
 Different types of providers can give this care.
 They may have

 training in individual, group, or family therapy.
 The types of providers include:

 also help you find financial aid and other resources.